Some advice for students. Updated for 2025.

 Finding your ikigai is finding the intersection of what you love, what the world needs, what you are good at, and what you are paid for that suits you the best.

-I think generally when talking to people about their career fulfillment, the happiest folks have all four of these criteria met to a strong degree.
+When talking to people about their career fulfillment, the happiest folks I’ve met have all four of these criteria covered to a strong degree.

 Another framing is seeking out opportunities where you have both intrinsic and extrinsic motivations.
 Another attribute you might value earlier in your career is future growth and learning potential.